 These inside pop up cards are really easy to do and they add so much fun to the inside of a card.
 I love that extra little surprise the recipient gets when they open the card.
 Thanks for joining me for this card and I hope you’re having a great day!

 Hello and welcome!
 I am a retired physiotherapist, wife and mother of four sons, and live in Calgary, Canada.
-I have always enjoyed doing a variety of crafts, but card making has been my favourite hobby for several years now and I have become passionately obsessed with it.
+Card making has been my favourite hobby for several years now and I have become passionately obsessed with it.
 I hope to share my cardmaking passion with you through this blog.
 Currently on design teams for: Gerda Steiner Designs, Creative Expressions, Craft Consortium Ltd and Paper Rose Studio.